userjack6880/rbl_updater/README.md

 # RBL Updater Suite

-This is the RBL Updater Suite Version 1 Feature Complete (1-fc) by John Bradley (john@systemanomaly.com).
+This is the RBL Updater Suite Version 1 Beta 1 (1-β1) by John Bradley (john@systemanomaly.com).
 The RBL Updater Suite is an Open Source suite of tools to be used in conjunction with rpsamd to help autogenerate a local realtime block list (RBL) not reliant on any external lists, such as spamhaus and the like.

 This software is extremely experimental and may cause collateral damage on deliverability.
 USE AT YOUR OWN RISK.